• Skip to primary navigation

 Jump to Recipe Print Recipe

 Sweet coconut steals the show in simple, yet aromatic dish.
-This curry packs serious flavor and doesn’t require too much prep.
+This recipe for coconut curry chicken packs serious flavor and doesn't require too much elbow grease.
 Chop, mix, done.

 a blue pot of coconut chicken curry with a bowl of rice in the back and white plates on the back left